-According to global cybersecurity reports, cybercrime is expected to cost the world over $10.5 trillion annually by 2025.
+According to global cybersecurity reports, cybercrime is expected to cost the world over $10.5 trillion annually.
 For individuals, this could mean stolen identities, hacked bank accounts, or even compromised smart homes.
 Protecting your home and devices is not just about convenience anymore it’s about safety, privacy, and peace of mind.

 Cybersecurity is the practice of protecting devices, networks, and data from unauthorized access or attacks.
-While older threats like viruses and malware still exist, cyberattacks in 2025 have become more advanced and targeted.
+While older threats like viruses and malware still exist, cyberattacks have become more advanced and targeted.

 How threats have evolved: